yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

     ![Azure Web Application Log Stream displaying the STDOUT and STDERR output of the running container.](media/hol-ex2-task2-step5-1.png "Azure Web Application Log Stream")

 6. Browse to the `Overview` blade of the Azure Web Application detail page and find the web application URL.
-Browse to that URL to verify deployment of the web application.
+Browse to that URL to verify the  deployment of the web application.

     ![The Azure Web Application Overview detail in Azure Portal.](media/hol-ex2-task2-step6-1.png "Azure Web Application Overview")